6 Roof Vent Installation Steps for Proper Home Ventilation

 4) Turbine Vents

-Turbine vents, also known as whirlybirds, use wind to spin the turbine blades and pull hot air out of the attic.
-They are very effective in windy areas but may not perform well in calm conditions.
+Turbine vents, also known as whirlybirds, use wind power to spin internal blades that pull hot air out of the attic.
+As wind moves the turbine, it creates suction that improves ventilation.

 5) Box Vents